Presidio Heights

 Fouke estimated the white male pedestrian to be 35 to 45 years old, 5'10" tall with a crew cut, similar to but slightly older than the description provided by the teenagers who observed the killer in and out of Stine's cab.

 "My regular partner was off.
 I don't recall the reason why he was not working that night.
 However, Eric Zelms was assigned as my partner that night.
 We were patrolling the eastern side of the Richmond district, going northbound on Presidio Avenue.
 We had passed Washington Street when a broadcast came in of a shooting at Cherry and Washington Street.
 We turned west on Jackson Street, as we approached Maple Street I noticed on the north side of the street a white male adult... (...) ...
 The initial radio description of the suspect was that of a black male, 5' 10" or something like that.
 Seeing that it was a white male in an affluent neighborhood walking alone along a street, we didn't think it was a suspect.
-So we proceeded the next block which was Jackson and Cherry.
+So we proceeded to the next block which was Jackson and Cherry.
 Turned southbound on Cherry Street, saw Armond Pelissetti."

 "We slowed down as we passed him, I don't know, we were still rolling, saw that it was a white male, step on the gas, 5, 10, 15 seconds tops from first spotting him to passing him... (...)
 We never stopped the man, we never talked to him.
 That is an emphatic statement by me... (...)
 He sort of looked down, perhaps this lumbering gait, stumbling along, like a semi-limp might have come up in my mind, because he was putting his head down when he spotted the police car, and turned into the entrance way of a house.
 By entrance way I mean stairs that are leading up that are concrete to a path, that leads to a front door.
 Never saw him get to the top of the stairs.
 You want the address of that residence, 3712 Jackson Street." -- Interview with Donald Fouke in the documentary This is the Zodiac Speaking, from the special edition DVD of Zodiac (2007). https://youtu.be/HI0jnsbZwys?t=4526

 Only moments after seeing the suspect on Jackson St, Officers Fouke and Zelms stopped and spoke to Officer Pelissetti on Cherry Street near the corner of Jackson.
-At that time, Pelisetti informed Fouke and Zelms that the suspect was in fact a white male.
-(The following is from an Interview with Don Fouke by retired Vallejo PD Detective Jim Dean, and author Mike Rodelli):
+At that time, Pelissetti informed Fouke and Zelms that the suspect was in fact a white male.
+After this, Fouke and Zelms turned around and went back to the corner of Maple and Jackson St, then entered the Presidio and searched the area around Julius Kahn Playground.

 Rodelli: Which way was he [Pelissetti] headed?
 Was he headed anywhere?
 He was headed north?